 The Call for Papers for the Second Annual Conference of the Memory Studies Association is now closed .
 We are in the process of reviewing and evaluating proposals.
 Letters of acceptance will be sent out shortly.
-Registration for the Copenhagen Conference will open soon.
+Registration for the Copenhagen Conference is now open.

 We are pleased to announce that contributions to travel expenses will be provided for selected participants from the global south and low-income countries.
 More information will be provided upon acceptance.

 Founded last year in Amsterdam, the Memory Studies Association (MSA) aims at institutionalizing memory studies as a research field that is able to provide fundamental knowledge about the importance and function of memories in the public and private realm.
 The MSA’s objective is to provide a central forum for developing, discussing, and exchanging ideas about the methodology and theory of the inter- and multi-disciplinary field of memory studies.

 By addressing crucial questions about the challenges and future of memory studies, this year’s conference will continue the fruitful debates that began in Amsterdam.
 A starting point of our discussions is to further define the ‘third wave’ of memory studies: One of the central problems of memory studies today is to adjust to the increasing heterogeneity of remembering without losing sight of national and local memory formations.
 Even in our globalized world, legal and mental borders are far from dissolved.
 The growing number of nationalist movements in Europe point to the continued virility of the national framework of remembrance.